Last Updated on January 24, 2023 by Dee

 Draw more and draw often!

-Drawing or Painting on a tablet, using your finger or a stylist, or pen.
+Drawing or Painting on a tablet, using your finger, a stylist, or pen.

 Using a mouse, or drawing pad to draw on a PC or Laptop.